 Due to the wide variety of modern IT environments and requirements based upon varying missions, needs, and resources of agencies across the .gov, the updated policy allows for broader interpretation authorities to be assumed by federal civilian agencies.
 As modern architectures become both more complex and diverse, TIC 3.0 accommodates a wide variety of scenarios, focusing on cloud, mobility, and encryption.
 TIC 3.0 guidance intentionally has a different tone and level of detail when compared to earlier iterations to accommodate this wider variety of environments.
 The updated guidance regularly uses terms like “abstract,” “conceptual,” “high-level,” “typical,” “notional,” and “theoretical” to convey the intention of the concept while allowing agencies the flexibility they require to interpret the guidance as best fit their needs.

-CISA encourages agencies to leverage the Security Capabilities Handbook, use cases, and overlays when implementing the TIC capabilities in their network environment.
+CISA encourages agencies to leverage the Security Capabilities Catalog, use cases, and overlays when implementing the TIC capabilities in their network environment.
 These documents, in conjunction with documents like National Institute of Standards and Technology (NIST) Cybersecurity Framework (CSF) and NIST Special Publication (SP) 800-53, will help agencies design a secure network architecture and determine the appropriate requirements and service providers tailored to their agency.
 CISA recommends agencies track and record these efforts through architectural and security documentation for auditing and accountability purposes.

 For more information on implementing TIC 3.0, please refer to the Reference Architecture.